For press and media enquiries: info@Venrai.com

 Jason Tucker-Feltham contributes his golden nugget: words of wisdom for aspiring business professionals.
 Book proceeds will be donated in support of ‘Young Minds’, a charity that helps children with their mental health as part of 1GN’s commitment to youth development.

-LCS participates at the inaugural London Blockchain Dinner hosted by Thomas Power, Chairman of 9 Spokes.
+Venrai participates at the inaugural London Blockchain Dinner hosted by Thomas Power, Chairman of 9 Spokes.
 The event brought together 20 of the UK’s leading blockchain professionals and featured on the bloxlive.tv news network.

 Jason Tucker-Feltham, founder & CEO of LCS describes some of the larger crypto hacks that occurred in 2018 and provides an opinion on what can be achieved through improved cryptosecurity.